IVerse-VDV/QubitLab/README.md

 - [**Quantum Teleportation:**](https://en.wikipedia.org/wiki/Quantum_teleportation) Uses entanglement and specific gate sequences to transfer quantum information
 - [**Grovers Algorithm**](https://arxiv.org/abs/quant-ph/9605043) Combines Hadamard gates, phase flips, and diffusion operators to search unsorted databases

-Our application allows you to experiment with these combinations and observe their effects in real-time.
+Our application allows you to experiment with these combinations and observe their effects in real time.

 ---